mysteryisfun/7thgear_Internship_Project/docs/main_pipeline.md

     - **OCR + Text Similarity:** Extracts text (via PaddleOCR) and computes cosine similarity using BERT embeddings.
   - Frames are categorized as `unique_image`, `unique_text`, or `duplicate` based on thresholds.

+### 4. Text Extraction and Context Analysis (NEW)
+- **File:** `src/text_processing/paddleocr_text_extractor.py`, `src/text_processing/gemma_2B_context_transformers.py`
+- **Description:**
+  - PaddleOCR is used for robust text extraction from frames.
+  - The extracted text is passed to the Gemma 2B model (via HuggingFace transformers, local GPU) for context extraction and scene understanding.
+  - The Gemma extractor uses direct model.generate() and tokenizer.decode() for maximum compatibility and GPU support on Windows.
+  - All context extraction is performed locally, no LM Studio or cloud API required.

-### 4. JSON Export of Results
+### 5. JSON Export of Results
 - **Location:** `output/main_pipeline_res/`
 - **Description:**
   - Results are exported as a structured JSON file containing:
     - `metadata`: Video info, processing parameters, output info
     - `summary`: Frame and classification statistics
-    - `frames`: List of per-frame results with all relevant fields (classification, duplicate status, embedding similarity, text similarity, OCR text, timing, etc.)
+    - `frames`: List of per-frame results with all relevant fields (classification, duplicate status, embedding similarity, text similarity, OCR text, timing, Gemma context, etc.)
   - The output filename includes the video name and a timestamp for traceability.

 ## Files Used in the Pipeline